EnricoPicci/scopone-ng-react/README.md

 Launch the server with `~/go/bin/server`.
 Set the WebSocket server url as value of the property `serverAddress` in the file `scopone-rx-service/src/environments/environment.ts`.
 If the WebSocket server has been launched locally, then the url is `ws://localhost:8080/osteria`.
 Otherwise specify the url to be used.

-From within VSCode, open the file `scopone-rx-service/src/app/scopone-server.service.mocha-play-game.ts`.
-Go to the VSCode Debug window, select "Current TS Tests File (scopone-rx-service)" in the Run drop down list and launch.
+From within VSCode, open the file `service.mocha-play-game.ts` which can be found in the client projects (Angular or React).
+Go to the VSCode Debug window, select "Current TS Tests File in scopone-rx-service (client-ng or client-react)" in the Run drop down list and launch.

 This test creates a new game and plays an entire hand (i.e. plays all 40 cards) and checks that everything works from a WebSockets API point of view.